 - 1. Applicants must meet the English proficiency standards listed on p.
-112. - 2.
-Applicants must have earned a minimum of 20 semester hours (30 quarter credits) in English courses as prerequisites, including ENGL460 (or its equivalent). - These prerequisites are in addition to the General Education composition requirement. - It is desirable to have completed an English undergraduate major of at least 30 semester hours (45 quarter credits). - Students taking the MA: English (TESL) must have completed ENGL300 (or its equivalent) as a prerequisite. - Applicants with fewer English prerequisite credits than the minimum number required must remove the deficiencies by taking additional English courses other than those required for the MA degree. - 3.
+115. - Applicants must have earned a minimum of 20 semester hours (30 quarter credits) in English courses as prerequisites, including ENGL460 (or its equivalent). - These prerequisites are in addition to the General Education composition requirement. - It is desirable to have completed an English undergraduate major of at least 30 semester hours (45 quarter credits). - Students taking the MA: English (TESL) must have completed ENGL300 (or its equivalent) as a prerequisite. - Applicants with fewer English prerequisite credits than the minimum number required must remove the deficiencies by taking additional English courses other than those required for the MA degree. - 3.
 Applicants must demonstrate proficiency in a foreign language by having done one of the following: - Earned credit through the intermediate college level with a minimum average grade of C. - Passed an exam approved by the English Department. - Completed their education through secondary school in a first language other than English. - 4.
 Students must complete a minimum of 33 English graduate credits. - 5.
 Candidates must pass written comprehensive examinations. - 6.
-Candidates must prepare a portfolio of their writing including one project paper.
+Candidates must complete one of the following options:A. Project paper (30-50+ pages) - B. Two project papers (each a minimum of 20 pages) - C. MA thesis (75-100+ pages)